mongodb/mongosql/README.md

 ### Schema Files

 When `--schema-file` is provided, the CLI reads collection schemas from a local file.

-The file must be JSON or YAML, structured as a map of database name → collection name → [JSON Schema](https://www.mongodb.com/docs/manual/reference/operator/query/jsonSchema/) object.
+Here are some examples, but you can find more examples in the [mongo-cli test directory](/mongosql-cli/test).

 ```yaml
 # schema.yaml